linode/docs/docs/development/go/go-structures/index.md

     },
     "Tel": null
 }
-t
+telephone
 {
     "Mobile": false,
     "Number": ""
 }
 {{< /output >}}

+- As `Record.Tel` is a slice, its zero value is `nil`.
+Lines 34-36 show that comparing it to `nil` returns true.
+- `Record.Main` is a `Telephone` struct, so it cannot be compared to `nil` – it can only be compared to `Telephone{}`, as demonstrated in lines 28-30.

-## Structures and JSON
+## Structs and JSON

-Structures are really handy when we have to work with JSON data.
-This section is going to present a simple example where a structure is used for reading a text file that contains data in the JSON format and for creating data in the JSON format.
+ Structs are really handy when we have to work with JSON data.
+This section is going to present a simple example where a struct is used for reading a text file that contains data in the JSON format and for creating data in the JSON format.

-{{< file "./json.go" go >}}
+{{< file "json.go" go >}}
 package main

 import (